aa0051320/Pages/_Diablo_IV/Perfect Aspect - Seasonal.md

 - x1 Collecting Crackling Energy increases your Movement Speed by + [10 - 15%] for 8 seconds.
 - x1 Flame Shield lets you move unhindered through enemies.
 Enemies you move through while Flame Shield is active are Immobilized for [2.0 - 3.0] seconds.
 - x1 Gain [25 - 30%] Movement Speed for 3 seconds after Teleporting.
-- x1 Increases the Critical Strike Damage of Meteor and Fireball by x [20% - 40%].
-Double this bonus against Healthy enemies.
 - x1 Lightning Spear has a [41 - 50%] chance to spawn an additional Lightning Spear when you cast it.
 - x1 The Vyr's Mastery Key Passive also grants x [6.0 - 9.0%] Damage Reduction for each Close enemy, up to x [18 - 27%].
 - x1 While channeling Incinerate, your Burning damage is increased by x [20 - 40%].